UWA-SCIE2204-Marine-Systems/Catch-curve/CatchCurveMarkdown.md

 ecocloud RStudio session, and paste the text into the top left corner box.

-Do this now for the ‘library(RCurl)’ text above.
-Note: you can ignore any sections with \# at the start, such as the “\#\# Warning: package ‘RCurl’ was built under R version 3.6.2”.
+Do this now for the ‘library(readr)’ text above.
+Note: you can ignore any sections with \# at the start.

 Now highlight the text you just pasted and click on the run button shown in the image below: